astralarya/patterns-shell/README.md

 >git clone https://github.com/autochthe/patterns-shell.git

-Then you can easily get updates with
+Then you can easily get updates by running the `update.sh` script

->git pull
+>./update.sh

 ## Patterns